phpmd/phpmd/src/site/rst/about.rst

 Recent Releases
 ===============

+- 2012/09/08 - PHPMD 1.4.0: This `release`__ integrates several longer pending
+  pull requests and smaller bugfixes.
+One major addition is support for Composer as distribution channel.

 - 2012/02/25 - PHPMD 1.3.2; This `release`__ closes a minor issue in PHPMD
   related to the Suhosin patch and ``memory_limit``.